yssolk9102/kwk-virtual-curriculum-4/instructional-resources/index.md

 <p> Recommended Process</p>
 <ol>
-<li> DTR with your co-instructor as soon as possible
+<li> DTR with your co-instructor as soon as possible</li>
-<li> DTR with your full instructional team including your IAs at least 1 week before camp
+<li> DTR with your full instructional team including your IAs at least 1 week before camp</li>
-<li>  Return to the DTR at the end of the first day of camp
+<li> Return to the DTR at the end of the first day of camp</li>
-<li> Return to your DTR any time you come into a team conflict
+<li> Return to your DTR any time you come into a team conflict</li>
 </ol>

 <p> You’ll find this document in your camps folder. </p>